facebookresearch/wmar/README.md

 ## 📰 News

-- **19th September 2024**: New work on watermark synchronization!
+- **19th September**: New work on watermark synchronization!
 Check out [SyncSeal](https://arxiv.org/abs/2506.16349) - an active method for synchronizing images and improving robustness against desynchronization attacks.
 Code is available in the [`syncseal/`](11-autoregressive/wmar/syncseal) folder.
-- **18th September 2024**: Our paper has been accepted to NeurIPS 2025! 🎉
+- **18th September**: Our paper has been accepted to NeurIPS 2025! 🎉

 ## 💿 Installation